Ransomware as a service: Pure extortion

 In a "pure extortion" or "encryption-less ransomware" attack, the threat actors exfiltrate sensitive data but do not encrypt any files.
 They threaten to publish the stolen data online if the ransom is not paid.
 This approach allows threat actors to skip the complex technical work of developing encryptors.

 Groups like LAPSUS$ and Clop have used pure extortion techniques in high-profile attacks.
 Since victims' systems are not locked, this method tends to cause less disruption and draws less attention from authorities.
 However, the financial impact on targeted organizations can still be severe.

-Main actors
+Prevention

+Organizations and individuals can take multiple precautions in order to help reduce the probability of being affected by cyber attacks, especially RaaS attacks.
+Some of the common precautions that everyone should practice to stay protected from RaaS are by utilizing a "multi-layered" defense strategy, including: